ethereum/go-ethereum/docs/_dapp/abigen.md

 ### Generating the bindings

 To demonstrate the binding generator a contract is required.
-The contract `Storage.sol` implements two very simple functions: `store` updates a user-defined `uint256` to the contract's storage, and `retrieve` displays the value stored in the contract to the user.
+The contract `Storage.sol` implements two very simple functions: `store` updates a user-provided `uint256` to the contract's storage, and `retrieve` displays the value stored in the contract to the user.
 The Solidity code is as follows: